ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

-  conda activate <environment>  # activate the environment you used to run the IPCC stuff git clone https://github.com/ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures.git cd ESMValTool-AR6-OriginalCode-FinalFigures git status  # make sure you are on your newly created branch and it is up to date conda env export > IPCC_environments/$NAME_environment.yml  # export full environment specs; replace $NAME with relevant run name echo "# conda version:" >> IPCC_environments/$NAME_conda_environment.yml 2>&1  # add a field that records conda version
+  conda activate <environment>  # activate the environment you used to run the IPCC stuff git clone https://github.com/ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures.git cd ESMValTool-AR6-OriginalCode-FinalFigures git checkout -b <info_on_your_branch> # create a new branch where you will put information about <your branch> that was just pushed to this repository git status  # make sure you are on your newly created branch and it is up to date conda env export > IPCC_environments/$NAME_environment.yml  # export full environment specs; replace $NAME with relevant run name echo "# conda version:" >> IPCC_environments/$NAME_conda_environment.yml 2>&1  # add a field that records conda version